evolvingstuff/vdw2/content/posts/5000-iu-of-vitamin-d-many-studies.md

 ---

-#### 50,000 IU &lt;a href=&quot;/posts/one-pill-every-two-weeks-gives-you-all-the-vitamin-d-most-adults-needonce-every-two-weeks&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: One pill every two weeks gives you all the vitamin D most adults need|once every two weeks&quot;&gt;One pill every two weeks gives you all the vitamin D most adults need|once every two weeks&lt;/a&gt; is a smaller average dose than 5,000 IU daily
+#### 50,000 IU &lt;a href=&quot;/posts/one-pill-every-two-weeks-gives-you-all-the-vitamin-d-most-adults-need&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: One pill every two weeks gives you all the vitamin D most adults need&quot;&gt;once every two weeks&lt;/a&gt; is a smaller average dose than 5,000 IU daily

 * &lt;a href=&quot;/posts/one-pill-every-two-weeks-gives-you-all-the-vitamin-d-most-adults-need&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: One pill every two weeks gives you all the vitamin D most adults need&quot;&gt;One pill every two weeks gives you all the vitamin D most adults need&lt;/a&gt;